boostventilator/boostventilator.github.io/index.md

 ## 👨🏻‍💻 Work

 * <a class="u-url" href="https://ca.linkedin.com/in/boostventilator" rel="me">LinkedIn</a>: resume and work history
-* <a class="u-url" href="https://beta.novascotia.ca/government/lnu-affairs">Information Systems Specialist at the Government of Nova Scotia</a>: current job
 * <a class="u-url" href="https://boostventilator.com">Sole Proprietor at Boost Ventilator Consulting</a> - <a class="u-url" href="https://facebook.com/boostventilatorconsulting">Facebook</a>
 * <a class="u-url" href="https://twitter.com/thedingler">Admin at The Dingler</a> - <a class="u-url" href="https://www.facebook.com/thedingler/">Facebook</a> - <a class="u-url" href="https://www.instagram.com/thedingler/">Instagram</a>
 * <a class="u-url" href="https://www.imdb.com/name/nm1828496/" rel="me">IMdb</a>